concourse/rfcs/02-k8s-runtime/proposal.md

 ](https://github.com/concourse/concourse/issues/2037#issuecomment-366342507).

-## Changes to Worker Registration

-TODO

 ## Changes to Garbage Collection

-TODO
+Now that Concourse's worker GC model has changed, there's little which will need to change from the ATC's standpoint for GC.
+On the Worker side, the Kubernetes Runtime (maybe a separate 'worker' deployment) will need to handle the reporting of K8s resources on the cluster and the deletion of resources which are no longer marked for usage by the pipelines, resources, and jobs.

 # Open Questions

-There are a lot of open questions to answer around how Concourse should use a K8s Cluster as an "Orchestrator"; How to schedule Workloads, which types of Workloads to use for each manage K8s Volumes,
+There are a lot of open questions to answer around how Concourse should use a K8s Cluster as an "Orchestrator"; How to schedule K8s Workloads, which types of K8s Workloads to use for each, and how to manage K8s Volumes.

 ## Volume Management